 ***IMPORTANT – New Business Process Required***

-Following the update: All new customer records will, by default, have none of the communication options ticked, meaning by default they will not receive any communications from you unless you opt them in based on Legitimate Interest, Soft Opt-In or Explicit Consent.
+: All new customer records will, by default, have none of the communication options ticked, meaning by default they will not receive any communications from you unless you opt them in based on Legitimate Interest, Soft Opt-In or Explicit Consent.

 We will continue to review the GDPR regulations and develop our solutions to help you stay compliant.
 If you have any questions then please feel free to contact us about GDPR, we will do our best to help where we can; contact us on 01522 698911 or Log a ticket via Raptor

 As the Automotive Industry comes to terms with what GDPR means, and as the understanding of GDPR evolves, we’ll continue to development to ensure it helps you stay legal.